 When snow hits the Illinois landscape, the state transforms into a wonderland filled with fun outdoor activities and cozy cabins.
 Here's a guide to some of our favorite winter adventures in Illinois.

 These neighboring gems sit 3 miles apart in the north-central part of the state.
 At Starved Rock State Park, layer up and hike 12.3 miles of trails that pass sandstone bluffs and skirt the Illinois River.
 To see some of the park’s 14 frozen falls, head to any of the seven overlooks: French, St. Louis, Ottawa, Kaskaskia, Wildcat, LaSalle or Tonty canyons.
 Some falls reach 80 feet high.
-(Check with the park office if you’d like to try ice climbing.)
 At Matthiessen State Park, rent a pair of cross-country skis (weekends only) and glide across 6 miles of trails.

 Make it a weekend Kick back in Starved Rock’s 1930s lodge or one of the cabins (some feature fireplaces and allow pets).
 Warm up in the lodge’s indoor pool, hot tub and sauna.
 The rustic dining room dishes comfort food, and the Back Door Lounge serves local brews.